FAU-LAP/NOMAD-CAMELS/README.md

 - quotation mark problems with protocol overview fixed
 - links now open correctly on unix and mac
 - ctrl+v now works in container-steps
+- should now correctly handle /gui urls for NOMAD oasis

 ## 1.3.0